henkelmax/modrepo/docs/minecraft/voicechat/wiki/troubleshooting.md

 Make sure you have **Mod Whitelist** set to `AUTO` or manually add the mods packets to the whitelist.

+## The game freezes for ~30 seconds and then fails to find the microphone

+This might happen on linux if you installed your launcher though Snap and didn't give it permission to access the microphone.
+If you are using Prism launcher read [this](https://snapcraft.io/prismlauncher-alpo).
+This freeze unfortunately cannot be fixed from the mod side.

 ## The config file is empty (This config has been moved to ...)

 Starting with version `2.4.0` of the Forge version of the mod, the config location was changed.